yalaudah/yalaudah.github.io/aboutme.md

 <div>

 <p>

 I am a Ph.D. graduate from the School of Electrical & Computer Engineering at the Georgia Institute of Technology.
 My doctoral studies, completed under the supervision of <a href="https://ghassanalregib.info/"> Professor Ghassan Al-Regib</a>, focused on using machine learning techniques to address complex problems in the energy sector where limited annotated data presented a major challenge for the effective use of supervised machine learning.
-I currently work as a senior data scientist at Microsoft.
-My technical interests include cloud computing, computer vision, machine learning, data science, and their applications in energy and sustainability.
-If you're interested, you can view my <a href="https://www.yalaudah.com/publications">publications list</a>.
-Please feel free to use the form below to contact me.
+I'm currently a senior applied scientist at Microsoft.
+My technical interests include cloud computing, machine learning, data science, and their applications in energy and sustainability.
+I'm also passionate about startups and innovation that solves real world problems.

+Please feel free to use the form below to contact me, and leave your email if you'd like me to get back to you.
 </p>

 </div>